 The Trial Process

-Once the pre-trial procedures are set, if you can not work out a settlement beforehand, your case will go to trial.
+Once the pre-trial procedures are set, if you cannot reach a settlement, your case will go to trial.
 As with criminal cases, your trial may or may not have a jury.
-Either way, both the plaintiff and the defendant will have ample time to present his case before the judge or jury.
+Either way, both the plaintiff and the defendant will have ample time to present their case before the judge or jury.

 After all of the information is presented, the judge or jury will make a decision on the matter.
 That decision is made a matter of record.
 If the party the decision was not in favor of does not agree, he can file an appeal.